capi5k/capi5k-openstack/README.md

 * Lyon site
 * Nancy site

-Openstack is boostraped with the following:
+Openstack is bootstraped with the following:

 * One base image (can be adapted easily in the ```Capfile```)
 ```